In addition to the Boys' Brigade, Hungerford also had a Church Lads' Brigade.

 1914: Co 317 St Lawrence, Oxford Diocese.
 Not Active.

-A note by John Allen (past HHA Archivist) stated that Rev Wardley-King was Captain of the Church Lads' Brigade in 1924.
+However, a note by John Allen (past HHA Archivist) stated that Rev Wardley-King was Captain of the Church Lads' Brigade in 1924.

 - Church Lads' Brigade [HHA Archive A14]